 One downside of living in Poy Sippi, however, is that residents on average have to contend with a long commute, spending on average 39.30 minutes every day commuting to work.

-The citizens of Poy Sippi are slightly less educated than the national average of 21.84% for the average city or town: 14.81% of adults in Poy Sippi have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Poy Sippi rank slightly lower than the national average.
+14.81% of adults 25 and older in Poy Sippi have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Poy Sippi in 2022 was $35,104, which is middle income relative to Wisconsin and the nation.
 This equates to an annual income of $140,416 for a family of four.
 However, Poy Sippi contains both very wealthy and poor people as well.